MrToast99/Nextube-Remaster/README.md

 ```
 GET  /api/debug/tasks        → per-task CPU accounting (FreeRTOS runtime stats): name, priority,
-                               core, state, stack high-water mark, runtime, lifetime CPU share.
+                               core, state, stack high-water mark, run_us, and pct.
+                               `pct` is INSTANTANEOUS — the handler takes two snapshots ~250 ms
+                               apart and diffs them, so it is correct at any uptime (an earlier
+                               lifetime pct broke once the 32-bit µs counters wrapped at ~71 min).
+                               pct is per-chip: both cores accrue, so the sum across all tasks ≈
+                               200% (IDLE0+IDLE1 absorb the slack).
+The response also reports
+                               `window_us` (the measured interval); `run_us` is the raw lifetime
+                               counter if you want to diff it yourself.
+Note: the call blocks ~250 ms
-                               The go-to tool for diagnosing IDLE-starvation task-WDT warnings —
+                               by design.
+The go-to tool for diagnosing IDLE-starvation task-WDT warnings.
-                               sample twice and diff run_us for instantaneous load (counters are
-                               32-bit µs and wrap every ~71 min, so lifetime pct is only valid
-                               on short uptimes).
 GET  /api/debug/adc          → single raw mic ADC reading: {"channel","gpio","raw","voltage_mv"}
 POST /api/debug/dac          → inject a test signal on the audio DAC (GPIO25):
                                {"mode":"tone","freq_hz":1000,"amplitude":64} | {"mode":"dc","level":200}